 Your life is made at the cost of another life.

-Not only that your life is made by parents and your parents lives were made by their ancestors.
+Not only that your life is made by parents but your parents lives were also made by their ancestors.

 The day you live today is made by the miraculous chain of lives.